daochook/daochook.github.io/content/features/_index.md

 ### Injected Hook

-As previously mentioned, **daochook** is injected directly into the game client (`game.dll`).
-This gives the project an advantage over other external third-party tools as it can directly access the games data, memory and functions.
+**daochook** operates by being directly injected into the game client (`game.dll`) process.
+This gives the project several advantages over standard external third-party tools.
+By being directly injected, **daochook** can directly access the games memory, functions, and other data.
+It can also easily hook and/or patch the game client in various ways. **daochook** makes use of this by hooking onto several game functions to greatly enhance the client and expose information to addons. _(See more information below!)_

-**daochook** also hooks onto the games Direct3D device to allow for custom rendering and additional rendering related features. _(See below for more info.)_

 ### Hooked Game Functions